-- Provision of District-function recreation and open space facilities; - Provision of a secondary school; - Provision of pedestrian and cycle links within and through the ODP area to connect with the adjoining urban area and ODP area 6.
+- Provision of District-function recreation and open space facilities; - Provision of a secondary school: - Provision of pedestrian and cycle links within and through the ODP area to connect with the adjoining urban area and ODP area 6.

-- Provision of a main east-west primary road connection through the area from near the intersection of Goulds Road and East Madison Road to Springston Rolleston Road; - Provision of two local north-south secondary road connections through the area, to provide connections between ODP area 5 to the north and the primary road noted above and future urban areas to the south; - Provision of pedestrian and cycle links within and through the ODP area to connect with the adjoining urban area and ODP area 5; - Provision of a comprehensive stormwater system that has sufficient capacity for the ODP area; - Provision of reticulated water supply and wastewater systems that have sufficient capacity for the ODP area; - Provision of one Local Centre adjacent to ODP area 5; - Provision of one partial (not exceed 1000m gross floor area) Neighbourhood Centre in the vicinity of the intersection of Goulds Road and East Maddisons Road (Recommendation 2); - Provision of local neighbourhood parks; - Provision of a mix of low and medium density housing areas with a minimum net density of 13 households per hectare averaged over the ODP area.
+- Provision of a main east-west primary road connection through the area from near the intersection of Goulds Road and East Madison Road to Springston Rolleston Road; - Provision of two local north-south secondary road connections through the area, to provide connections between ODP area 5 to the north and the primary road noted above and future urban areas to the south; - Provision of pedestrian and cycle links within and through the ODP area to connect with the adjoining urban area and ODP area 5; - Provision of a comprehensive stormwater system that has sufficient capacity for the ODP area; - Provision of reticulated water supply and wastewater systems that have sufficient capacity for the ODP area; - Possible provision of a local business centre adjacent to ODP area 5; - Provision of a neighbourhood centre in the vicinity of the intersection of Goulds Road and East Madison Road: - Provision of local neighbourhood parks; - Provision of a mix of low and medium density housing areas with a minimum net density of 13 households per hectare averaged over the ODP area.